wellxchen/design-checklist-backend/README.md

 **Flexibility**: Is your program flexibile to change as development goes?

-**Code Smells**: Code issues related to general good programming practices, such as: duplciations
+**Code Smells**: Code issues related to general good programming practices, such as: duplications

 **Java Notes**: Code issues specific to Java